myappstoolbox/myappstoolbox/README.md

 ## Contact

-For suggestions, please click the 'Enviar Sugestão' (Send Suggestion) button on the [MyAppsToolbox.com](https://myappstoolbox.com/) portal.
+For suggestions, please click the 'Send Suggestion' button on the [MyAppsToolbox.com](https://myappstoolbox.com/) portal.